 Car Air-Conditioner (Car A/C): Background

 In the 60s, the car air conditioner was considered a luxury.
-So, at that time only about 20% of cars in the USA had it.
+So, at that time, only about 20% of cars in the USA used to have it.
 However, in the late 20th century, the manufacturers widely started offering the car A/C. Today, almost every car has it.
 The car A/C works in two cycles: Refrigeration and Evaporative Cooling (evaporation and condensation).
 The main purpose of the car air conditioner is to make the cabin ambiance comfortable for the occupants.